-A field experiment was carried out to determine if crab spiders distinguish among prey types, and to establish the palatability of the defended model species (P. dominula and A. mellifera).
-Between 0900 and 1800 on 19 sunny days between April 3rd and May 5th 2008, live model and mimic species were offered to S. globosum found foraging on flowers in the field and their subsequent response recorded.
-Individuals of seven prey species (Table 1) were caught with a sweep net no more than 24 hours before the experiment and temporarily stored in specimen tubes.
+A field experiment was carried out to determine if crab spiders distinguish among prey types and to establish the palatability of the defended model species (P. dominula and A. mellifera).
+Between 09:00 and 18:00 on 19 sunny days between 3 April and 5 May 2008, live model and mimic species were offered to S. globosum found foraging on flowers in the field and their subsequent response recorded.
+Individuals of 7 prey species (Table 1) were caught with a sweep net no more than 24h before the experiment and temporarily stored in specimen tubes.
 Immediately before the experiment, each individual was stunned using carbon dioxide gas, its wings were removed, and a piece of very fine metal wire (350 mm long and 0.125 mm in diameter) tied between its head and thorax.
-The removal of the wings ensured that the prey were easier to manipulate, and minimised the extent of any auditory or behavioural cues which might influence spider behaviour.
-Each individual was suspended on its wire from a 30 cm wooden stick and offered to a different spider (n = 180; 139 females and 41 males).
-An individual of a randomly selected prey taxon was "dangled" 5 -10 mm above the centre of a haphazardly selected flower with a resident spider.
+The removal of the wings ensured that the prey were easier to manipulate and minimized the extent of any auditory or behavioral cues that might influence spider behavior.
+Each individual was suspended on its wire from a 30-cm wooden stick and offered to a different spider (n = 180; 139 females and 41 males).
+An individual of a randomly selected prey taxon was "dangled" 5-10 mm above the center of a haphazardly selected flower with a resident spider.
 Random selection of prey types meant that sample sizes were not necessarily equal.
 Individuals were dangled for 5 min or until they were killed by the spider.
-In addition to whether prey were killed and consumed by spiders, seven distinct spider behaviours were recorded during trials (Table 2).
-During the course of Experiment 1, it became clear that "retreat" actually encompassed two distinct behaviours, one of which was subsequently redefined "bungee".
+In addition to whether prey were killed and consumed by spiders, 7 distinct spider behaviors were recorded during trials (Table 2).
+During the course of Experiment 1, it became clear that "retreat" actually encompassed 2 distinct behaviors, one of which was subsequently redefined "bungee."